pwcberry/pwcberry.github.io/rmit/books/design-patterns/behavioural-patterns.md

 		<td>
 			<ul>
 				<li>When an object's behaviour depends on its state, and must change its behaviour at run-time depending on that state; <em>or</em></li>
-				<li>Operations have large, multipart conditional statements that depend on the object's state - each branch of the conditional is separated into its own class</li>
+				<li>Operations have large, multi-part conditional statements that depend on the object's state - each branch of the conditional is separated into its own class</li>
 			</ul>
 		</td>
 	</tr>